 NOTICE: While generally acceptable for the over 14 crowd, there may be some sensitive topics now and then.

-Roughly a decade before Captain Kirk’s five-year mission — as portrayed in the original “Star Trek” from the 1960s — and in a separate timeline from the rebooted movies, the series follows the crew of the USS Discovery as they encounter new worlds and civilizations, delving into familiar themes and expanding upon an incident that has been talked about within the franchise’s universe, but never fully explored.
+The series begins roughly a decade before Captain Kirk’s five-year mission — as portrayed in the original “Star Trek” from the 1960s — and in a separate timeline from the rebooted movies, the series follows the crew of the USS Discovery as they encounter new worlds and civilizations, delving into familiar themes and expanding upon an incident that has been talked about within the franchise’s universe, but never fully explored.

 Queer Plotline Timeline

 In season 2, we find out that the Alternate Universe is very very very pansexual.
+We also meet Jet Reno, the lesbian engineer.

 Notable Queer-Centric Episodes